graphql/graphql-spec/spec/Section 4 -- Introspection.md

 Fields\:

 - `name` must return a String
-- `value` must return the value for the argument as a string
+- `value` must return the String encoding (using the GraphQL language) of the argument value